jlauinger/master-of-science/code/writings/unsafe-vulnerabilities-2-code-flow-redirection.md

 ```

 Using the `x` command, we inspect 8 words of data (each word is 4 bytes in GDB) and print them in hexadecimal form.
 The
-first two blocks (8 bytes) are the 64-bit processor word that the CPU wants to put into the `$rip` register.
-We can see
+first two blocks (8 bytes total) are the 64-bit processor word that the CPU wants to put into the `$rip` register.
+We
-that it is `0x4f4f4f4f50505050`.
-Looking at the ASCII table, we see that it corresponds to `OOOOPPPP`, and therefore
+can see that it is `0x4f4f4f4f50505050`.
+Looking at the ASCII table, we see that it corresponds to `OOOOPPPP`, and
-we need to cut the padding just before the O's and replace those eight characters with the address we want to jump to.
+therefore we need to cut the padding just before the O's and replace those eight characters with the address we want to
+jump to.

 Just before closing GDB, let's quickly use it to find the address of our specially crafted `win` function.
 First, try
 to directly access its address: